KaranSinghDev/A-Distributed-Cache-Sys/README.md

 docker-compose up --build
 ```

 The cluster is now running.
-You will see logs from node1, node2, and node3 in your terminal.

 ### 2. Run the Fault Tolerance (Chaos) Test

-While the cluster is running, open a second terminal to run the chaos test.
-This script will set a key, randomly kill one of the nodes, and verify that the key can still be retrieved from a surviving node.
+While the cluster is running, open a second terminal to run the chaos test:

 ```bash
 # In a new terminal, from the project root